jpball/CSC2210_ComputingParadigms/RubyProjects/README.md

 ## P1: Date Difference Calculator
 This project had us writing a program that will calculate the number of days between 2 dates.

-## P2: Consecutive Difference Calculator
+## P2: Consecutive Prime Number Calculator
 This project had us creating a program that would perform different things on consecutive prime number pairs.
 Actions that the program needed to perform included:
 - print all consecutive primes in pairs like this [2 3][3 5][5 7]...